zypp-io/skilltest-buienradar/README.md

 5. Send the link to your forked repository to hello@zypp.io

 ## Guidelines:
-- Create a new branch for each task before starting to work on it.
-- Each task will have a dedicated directory with a README.md file explaining the task and any specific instructions.
-- You are encouraged to use Python 3 and any relevant libraries or frameworks for the tasks unless specified otherwise.
+- You are encouraged to use Python 3.10 and any relevant libraries or frameworks for the tasks.
 - Please ensure your code is well-documented and maintainable.
 - Feel free to reach out to the recruitment team if you have any questions or need clarification.

 ## Important Note:
-- **Do not modify the original repository.** Work only on your forked repository.
 - The repository is public, and other candidates may also have access to it. **Avoid sharing your solutions or collaborating with others during the test** to maintain fairness.

 Best of luck with the skill test!
-We are excited to see your Python skills in action.
+We are excited to see your engineering skills in action.

 ---

 # Start Buienradar Skilltest

 ## Case introduction:
-The Buienradar API provides data from all weather stations in the Netherlands every 10 minutes.
-You can query the data via the endpoints json.buienradar.nl or xml.buienradar.nl, and it will return the current weather data for each station.
+The Buienradar API provides data from all weather stations in the Netherlands,updated 3 times an hour.
+You can query the data via the endpoints [json](https://json.buienradar.nl) or [xml](https://xml.buienradar.nl), and it will return the current weather data for each station.
+The goal is to answer some data analysis questions, but we need data for a full day from buienradar.
+In order to answer the questions, the candidate needs to be able to:
+1. create a script for importing the data and exporting it to a database.
+2. model the data in the database, by relating the tables and type casting the data in the proper format.
+3. automate the script to collect 1 day of data from the buienradar API.

+The test is decomposed into 3 sections.

 ## Data Integration

 **Question 1:**
-Create a pandas DataFrame with the following information about the weather station measurements.
-Use type casting to store the data in the appropriate format.
+Create a dataset with the following information about the weather _station measurements_.
+- timestamp
-- Maximum and minimum temperature
+- temperature
+- groundtemperature
+- feeltemperature
+- windgusts
-- Precipitation (mm)
+- windspeedBft
-- x
+- humidity
-- y
+- precipitation
-- z
+- sunpower
+- measurementid (calculated, not in dataset by default)

 **Question 2:**
-Create a pandas DataFrame with the information about the weather stations:
+Create a dataset with the information about the _weather stations_:
+- stationid
+- stationname
+- lat
+- lon
+- regio
+- sunrise
-- Name
+- sunset
-- Latitude of the weather station
-- Longitude of the weather station

 **Question 3:**
 Store the measurements data and the station data in an SQL database.
 Use .sqlite for the database.
 Consider using index, Primary Key, and defining the relationship between the two tables.